Chenggang Xu: Research

 Chenggang Xu defines Regionally Administered Totalitarianism (RADT) as a distinctive form of communist totalitarianism with Chinese characteristics.
 In his framework, RADT represents the institutional evolution of the Chinese Communist Party (CCP) from a Soviet-style centralized system into a more adaptable, regionally administered model that has endured to the present day.
-In the RADT system, political power is absolutely centralized, while administration and enforcement are regionally organized.
+Under the RADT system, political power is absolutely centralized, while administration and enforcement are regionally organized.
 The CCP monopolizes all political authority, ideology, and personnel control, but delegates economic management and policy implementation to regional governments.
 These regions function as extensions of the central regime, responsible for executing central directives, maintaining social control, and fulfilling performance targets.
-Unlike the Soviet model of centralized planning, RADT relies on regional bureaucratic competition and administrative mobilization rather than independent markets or rule-based institutions.
+Unlike the Soviet model of centralized command planning, RADT relies on regional bureaucratic competition and administrative mobilization rather than independent markets or rule-based institutions.

-According to Xu, RADT system emerged when China departed from the Soviet model during the Great Leap Forward (1958), as Mao Zedong devolved most centrally managed enterprises to local governments to bypass the technocratic bureaucracy, effectively dismantling Soviet-style planning.
-Local officials competed to meet political targets such as steel and grain production, generating massive waste, falsified statistics, and famine.
+According to Xu, the RADT system emerged when China departed from the Soviet model during the Great Leap Forward (1958), as Mao Zedong devolved most centrally managed enterprises to local governments to bypass the technocratic bureaucracy, effectively dismantling Soviet-style planning.
+Local officials competed to meet political targets such as steel and grain production, generating massive economic waste, falsified statistics, and catastrophic famine.
 During the Cultural Revolution (1966–1976), the collapse of central ministries further empowered regional authorities, creating self-sufficient provincial economies under the Party’s ideological monopoly—a structure Xu identifies as the institutional foundation of RADT.
-He traces its roots to China’s imperial governance traditions of centralized rule with local administration, as well as the CCP’s wartime “liberated-area” system, which combined political obedience with economic autonomy.
+Ultimately, he traces the roots of this system back to China’s imperial governance traditions of centralized rule with local administration, as well as the CCP’s wartime “liberated-area” system, which combined political obedience with economic autonomy.